Azure/vm-scale-sets/preview/upgrade/readme.md

 ## When automatic upgrade happens
-- Autoamtic OS upgrades are triggered when the publisher for your OS sku releases a new image version.
+- Automatic OS upgrades are triggered when the publisher for your OS sku releases a new image version.

 ## How to configure auto-updates

 - Sign up for the limited preview

-- Set UpgradePolicy is set to Rolling.
+- Ensure automaticOSUpgrade is set to true.

 - Syntax
 ```
 "upgradePolicy": {
-    "mode": "Rolling",
+    "mode": "Rolling", //
     "automaticOSUpgrade": "true" or "false",
 	"rollingUpgradePolicy": {
+		"maxBatchInstancePercent": 20,
-		"batchInstancePercent": 20,
+		"maxUnhealthyInstancePercent": 20,
-		"maxUnhealthyUpgradedInstanceCount": 0,
+		"maxUnhealthyUpgradedInstancePercent": "20",
 		"pauseTimeBetweenBatches": "PT0S"
 	}
 }
 ```
 ### Property descriptions
-__batchInstancePercent__ –
+__maxBatchInstancePercent__ –
-The maximum percentage of virtual machine instances in the virtual machine scale set that will be upgraded simultaneously by the rolling upgrade in one batch.
+The maximum percent of total virtual machine instances that will be upgraded simultaneously by the rolling upgrade in one batch.
+As this is a maximum, unhealthy instances in previous or future batches can cause the percentage of instances in a batch to decrease to ensure higher reliability.
-The default value is 20.
+The default value for this parameter is 20.

 __pauseTimeBetweenBatches__ –
 The wait time between completing the update for all virtual machines in one batch and starting the next batch.